spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/table-feature-extension/table-feature-search.md

 ## Overview

-Table Feature Search is a feature of the Table Component that displays search field.
+Table Feature Search is a feature of the Table Component that allows searching within the data set.
 See an example below, how to use the Search feature.

 `enabled` - will enable feature via config.